mobutcher/androidid-project-example/README.md

-A easy native project example in androidide
+this a easy native project example in androidide